rryqszq4/ngx-php/README.md

 ---------
 * **syntax:** `yield ngx_sleep(int seconds)`

+Delays the program execution for the given number of seconds.

 ngx_socket_create
 -----------------
 * **syntax:** `ngx_socket_create(int $domain, int $type, int $protocol) : resource`

+Creates and returns a socket resource, also referred to as an endpoint of communication.
+A typical network connection is made up of 2 sockets, one performing the role of the client,
+and another performing the role of the server.

 ngx_socket_iskeepalive
 ----------------------